Heather Wilson: Tenure

 Wilson was the first woman to represent New Mexico since Georgia Lusk in the 1940s.
-Wilson was a member of the Republican Main Street Partnership, a coalition of centrist Republican leaders.
+She served as a member of the Republican Main Street Partnership, a coalition of centrist Republican leaders.
 Wilson has appeared on HBO's Real Time with Bill Maher.

 On October 10, 2002, together with 213 other Republicans and 81 Democrats, Wilson voted in favor of authorizing the use of military force against Iraq.

 The Albuquerque Journal reported several instances in 2004 when Wilson acted in opposition to Republican interests: requiring the Bush administration to release cost figures for his prescription drug plan, criticizing Secretary of Defense Donald Rumsfeld about the failure to properly respond to violations of the Geneva Conventions during an Abu Ghraib hearing, and opposing a move by House Republicans to protect Tom DeLay from his fundraising scandal.
 While critics said these were calculated moves to moderate her image for her upcoming election, Wilson later lost her seat on the House Armed Services Committee due to the actions of Republican Joe Barton, an ally of DeLay.